VUEG/priocomp/reports/manuscript/plans/scratchpad.md

   - What has already been done?
   - Why is application of SCP methods nevertheless useful?
   - Why can direct application of SCP methods to ESs create issues? (**MISSING**)
++ So, what's the real issue here?
+  + Spatial scoring of things disregards the relative distributions between features
+  + The notion of complementarity may or may not be relevant for spatial prioritization of ES in particular.
+It is certainly relevant for BD.
+  + The specific question we try to answer are:
+    1. How does a simple scoring method perform against more advanced spatial prioritization methods?
+    2. Does complementarity offer significant advances in terms of ES?
+    3. What are the operative considerations of each method in combined spatial prioritization for ES and BD?
+  + Here, we are going to...
+    1. ... by constructing a realistic enough spatial prioritization (including a proxy for costs)
+    2. ... by discussing the ramifications on a operational planning use

 ### Discussion

+#### What do I actually want to say?

++ Questions posed in the introduction
+  1. Comparison of three methods: RWR, ILP and ZON
+  2. The assumptions needed to make in order to use the methods
+     1. RWR conceptually similar to MCDA > connection to MCDA. **BUT** can we really call RWR MCDA?
+  3. Discuss the method performance and offer guidance on how to use them
+     1. I can list things, but I don't think the analyses are needed for that

++ Things that are there, but probably shouldn't go into this MS
+  1. Trade-offs

+#### What actually goes into discussion?

 ##### Rank priority patterns